uttam112/sprinklr/README.md

-### Sprinklr AMA ChatBot
+### Sprinklr AMA ChatBot Using Langchain

 The aim of this intern project is to develop a goal-oriented knowledge-based chatbot designed to convince users, be it individuals or brands using the chatbot to buy Sprinklr products.
-The current Sprinklr chatbot is very limited and static**.**
+The current Sprinklr chatbot is very limited and static.

 ### Challenges